YahavBahat/LeakFinder/README.md

 ### Ouput

 In order to ouput the results to a file one would pass the `--output` or `-o` flag.
+Note that output results are not in the same order of the hosts file.

 #### Output Formats